-Any Market Participant who undertakes a role controlled by the Role Types described within this document may submit a MP Id Application to insert, amend, end date or delete their entry within the MP Id List.
-The following table provides the verification checks that are performed for each Market Participant Role Type.
+Any Market Participant who undertakes a role controlled by the Role Types described within this Document may submit a MP Id Application to insert, amend, end date or delete their entry within the MP Id List.
+The following table provides the Verification Checks that are performed for each Market Participant Role Type.